Havasupai Parents Demand Fixes to Wretched School

 Native American Disability Law Center attorney Alexis DeLaCruz said in a statement: “This is an eminently fixable problem.”

-He added: “As a result of these shock-the-conscience deprivations, Havasupai children lack even a fighting chance at achieving academic success and reaching their full potential.”
+He added: ““As a result of these shock-the-conscience deprivations, Havasupai children lack even a fighting chance at achieving academic success and reaching their full potential.”

-Assisting in the litigation are Mark Rosenbaum with Public Counsel in Los Angeles, Elisabeth Bechtold with the ACLU in Albuquerque, Judith Dworkin with Sacks Tierney in Scottsdale, and Bradley Phillips with Munger Tolles & Olson in Los Angeles.